nhibernate/NHibernate.Spatial/README.md

 ## NHibernate.Spatial [![Build status](https://ci.appveyor.com/api/projects/status/github/nhibernate/NHibernate.Spatial?branch=master&svg=true)](https://ci.appveyor.com/project/nhibernate/nhibernate-spatial/branch/master)

-This is a fork of the final commit to NHibernate.Spatial at [Nhibernate Contrib][NHContrib] site made in december 2011.
+This is a fork of the final commit to NHibernate.Spatial at [NHibernate Contrib][NHContrib] site made in december 2011.
 The code has been updated to compile with the latest NTS, GeoAPI and NHibernate binaries.

 ## NuGet Packages